Monday, 19 May 2025

 We work with families in receipt of pupil premium, including adoptive families and forces families.
 We also integrate these activities with initiatives for those who feel lonely and isolated in our communities.
 This often leads to intergenerational cooperation and sharing.

-We foster involvement and hands on seasonal creative learning activities, which promote an understanding of the power of nature & horticulture; the arts & heritage. this help children to transform their understanding of the world and their communities.
+We foster involvement and encourage hands on seasonal creative learning activities, which promote an understanding of the power of nature and horticulture; the arts and heritage.
+This help children to transform their understanding of the world and their communities.
 One example is our popular annual photographic competitions.

-We encourage family access to intergenerational activities, events and play-learning games, to develop compassionate and creative thinking, social responsibility, healthy eating & mental wellbeing, basic skills, understanding of & skills in animal welfare, environmental and social responsibility.
+We encourage family access to intergenerational activities, events and play-learning games.
+This develops compassionate and creative thinking, social responsibility, healthy eating and mental wellbeing, basic skills, understanding of and skills in animal welfare, environmental and social responsibility.
 For example: community, family and children's cooking sessions are popular.

 Below: a little angel, Laxton Church.